realityexpander/How_to_program_from_ground_up/03-Hardware.md

-# HARDWARE — We Must Have A Machine To Do The Work
+# HARDWARE — We Must Have A Machine To Do Our Work
   - ### Until we all attain accurate psychic powers, there must be some kind of mechanical or electronic device to do the work for us.

 # Low Level Hardware Implementations